Mingyuan-Chi/No-Burn-Buddies-Straw-Edition/README.md

 !
 [Temporal Distribution](results/figures/task4_time_distribution.png)

 **Annual Distribution (DOY)** :
-- Both types of fire show a bimodal distribution:
+- Both types of fire show a bimodal distribution.
 - Spring (DOY 90-120) and autumn (DOY 270-300) correspond to the seasons of crop harvest and straw burning.
 - The peak of agricultural fires is more acute, indicating that their occurrence has a stronger seasonal regularity.
-- Other fires have a relatively smooth distribution throughout the year, indicating non-agricultural factors (such as natural or managed fire sources).
+- Other fires have a relatively smooth distribution throughout the year, indicating non-agricultural factors.
 **Intraday distribution (Hour)** :
 - Agricultural fires are concentrated from 10:00 to 15:00 during the day.
 - Other fires are more widely distributed, with a few night-time fire events.